The Musical Box (band): History

 In 2007, The Musical Box toured North America and Europe with a mix of Foxtrot and Selling England by the Pound shows.
 Some dates featured the "Black Show", a recreation of the 1974 leg of Genesis's Selling England by the Pound tour that features an alternate set list and arrangements.

 In early 2007, plans for The Musical Box to stage a recreation of Genesis's 1976 tour in support of A Trick of the Tail (1976) were in the tentative stages.
 This marked the first time the band performed Genesis material not from the Gabriel-led era.
 The tour began in September 2008, and featured Gregg Bendian as their second drummer in the part of Bill Bruford.
 As the 1976 tour marked the debut of Collins on lead vocals, the role of Collins was played on stage by Gagné on vocals and Marc Laflamme on the drums and second vocals.

 The Musical Box took a break in 2010.
 In 2011 and 2012 the band toured The Lamb Lies Down on Broadway, this time with keyboardist Michel Cloutier.

 In 2013 and 2014, the band toured Selling England by the Pound in celebration of the album's fortieth anniversary, with some dates replaced with their Foxtrot show.
 The tour was then extended and performed until early 2018, with some dates featuring the "Black Show".

 From late 2018 to early 2019, the band toured a new production titled, A Genesis Extravaganza, in celebration of the band's twenty-fifth anniversary.
 The show was a three act performance, featuring music spanning from From Genesis to Revelation (1969) to Wind & Wuthering (1976).

-In late 2019 and early 2020, they will tour a sequel to the acclaimed A Genesis Extravaganza, titled, Extravaganza Volume 2.
-The setlist of this production will span from Trespass (1970) up to ...And Then There Were Three...
+In late 2019 and early 2020, they toured a sequel to the acclaimed A Genesis Extravaganza, titled, Extravaganza Volume 2.
+The setlist of the production spanned from Trespass (1970) up to ...And Then There Were Three...
 (1978), marking a venture into the trio era for the first time in the band's history.